TheLindaProjectInc/Metrix/doc/build-unix.md

 ```

-If you receive an error on x64 Linux machines about missing boost libraries use the following configure line.
+If you receive an error on x64 Linux machines about missing boost libraries add the following configure flag.
 Boost libraries may be somewhere else on x64 machines.

 ```
-./configure --with-boost-libdir=/usr/lib/x86_64-linux-gnu --with-incompatible-bdb BDB_LIBS="-ldb_cxx-5.0"
+--with-boost-libdir=/usr/lib/x86_64-linux-gnu

 ```